 Pornography is antisocial.

-Pornographic films all have one thing in common (No, not the cable guy.): they feature hookups, but no relationships.
+Pornographic films all have one thing in common (No, not the cable guy.): they feature hookups but no relationships.
 In real life, sex cannot be removed from its social context.
 One cannot expect to entice or engage a partner without communication, but this is precisely the promise pornography offers – sex with zero social expectations.
-It’s little wonder that most pornography is consumed alone, and that one study “correlated [it] with lower degrees of social integration.”
-Stanford professor Phillip Zimbardo has called easy access to internet porn (the average boy watches 50 clips per week!) a leading factor in men’s fears of intimacy and inability to manage real romantic relationships, which develop slowly over time (and not because you fixed a girl’s cable).
+It’s little wonder that most pornography is consumed alone, and can be perceived as contributing to lower degrees of social integration.
+Stanford professor Phillip Zimbardo has called easy access to internet porn a leading factor in men’s fears of intimacy and inability to manage real romantic relationships, which develop slowly over time.
 Millennials, the first generation raised in the wake of internet pornography, have less sex than GenX-ers.
 The continuation of humanity literally depends upon people’s ability to establish relationships that lead to sex.
 If pornography leads in the exact opposite direction, its place in society needs to be reevaluated.

 Bottom Lines: Society is polarized by two extremes in how it treats pornography.
 One group considers it harmless fantasy play while the other sees it as the very unraveling of society.
 The truth is likely somewhere in the middle.
-Porn, like any other medium that pleases the senses, is best enjoyed in moderation.
+What’s your take on porn?